maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 (so very WIP)

+# Dyeing
+- Kristine Vejar. *The Modern Natural Dyer: A Comprehensive Guide to Dyeing Silk, Wool, Linen, and Cotton at Home*.

 # Embroidery, Needlework
 - Gary Clarke. *Embroidery Illusions*.
 - Flora Klickmann, ed. *Victorian Needlework: Techniques and Designs*.
 Includes netting, lacemaking, more.